-If you want to freeze cauliflower so that you can hide it in smoothies, you’ll want to check out this step-by-step guide on how to freeze cauliflower.
+If you want to freeze cauliflower so that you can enjoy it at a later date, you’ll want to check out this step-by-step guide on how to freeze cauliflower.
 You can use frozen cauliflower in a variety of ways, including in smoothies, soups, and stews.

 - 1 head of cauliflower